 "The show already exists.
 Take for example the 2003 season: the championship was uncertain up to the last race.
 I would rather say that Formula 1 has never been this spectacular.
 The changes are part of the history of this sport".

-"In a driver’s career, there are unmistakable signs when it is time to quit.
+"In a driver's career, there are unmistakable signs when it is time to quit.
 It is a moment that arrives for everyone.
 Age is not important when talking about the requested attitudes in order to remain at the top in Formula 1.
-I do not measure my reflexes all mornings.
+I don't measure my reflexes all mornings.
 The stopwatch is important in order to understand how I feel.
 I would say it is going well so far".

 What skills should a Formula 1 driver have?